 The project is a collaboration between The Southampton Collective and partner organisations in Southampton including:

 The University of Southampton is providing the air quality sensors and associated data for the project.
-Solent University is producing visualisations of this data; and Mandy Smith, artist in residence at Solent has provided the artwork for the project.
+An academic at Solent University is producing visualisations of this data; Robin Wilson is developing an online air quality map for the city; and Mandy Smith, artist in residence at Solent has provided the artwork for the project.